Top tips to prepare your programme

 Be bright and early!

-Programme bookings open at 10am on 1 October for Winter and on 1 March for summer.
+Programme bookings open at 10 am on 1st October for Winter and 1st March for summer.

 It’s normal for our activities to fill up very fast, so it’s good to think about your programme early and come up with a plan B, just in case.
-With over 156 activities on offer, this should be pretty easy, from our summer international campfire to our snow and ice glacier workshop, the sky is the limit, literally.
+With over 100+ activities on offer, this should be pretty easy.
+From our summer international campfire to our Bunderspitz & Three Valleys Combo Hike, the sky is the limit, literally.
 You can even book a paragliding flight!
-And if you need any help deciding you can always ask.
+And if you need any help deciding, you can always ask.
+However, please keep in mind that our staff needs to be trained to deliver safe and fun activities, so the guided activities will only be available from the 27th of June until the 27th of August during Summer and from the 26th of December until the 24th of February during Winter.

 Right programme, right time.

-Depending when you visit, our programme activities and availability can change.
+Depending on when you visit, our programme activities and availability can change.

-If you would like to try skiing or snowboarding, it’s best to visit during December, January or February.
-If you want to try hiking or rock climbing, then June, July, August or September are best.
+If you would like to try skiing or snowboarding, it’s best to visit in December, January or February.
+If you want to try hiking or rock climbing, June, July, August, or September are best.
 We’re more likely to have programme availability at the start and end of Winter and Summer.
-Whereas if you visit around August 1st (our busiest period) demand for accommodation, programme and catering are especially high.
+Whereas if you visit around August 1st (our busiest period), demand for accommodation, programme and catering are especially high.
 We also offer some limited programme during Spring and Autumn, but it’s best to get in touch with us about that before you book.

 A programme for all ages